pytt-tech/risos/README.md

   also the bootloader is currently un-bootable.
   I am trying to fix this.
-  I would like help please contact me for contribution access
+  I would like help please contact me for contribution access please see the issues page for a full briefing of the issue